TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-16-Analysing-mWGS-data.markdown

 # Before running Metaphlan2, lets have a look at the time utility
 man time

 # Run Metaphlan2, providing a single sample as input
-metaphlan2.py fastqs/MET0109.subsample.fastq --input_type fastq >  MET0109_metagenome_profile.tsv
+time metaphlan2.py fastqs/MET0109.subsample.fastq --input_type fastq >  MET0109_metagenome_profile.tsv

-# How long did Metaphlan2 take to run?
-date

 # Have a look at the principal output of Metaphlan2
 less MET0109_metagenome_profile.tsv